Waratah - North Lambton

 Waratah - North Lambton has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area can significantly influenced by changes to its local infrastructure.
-AreaSearch has identified 26 projects that could potentially impact this region.
-Notable among these are the Former Waratah Gasworks Redevelopment, Newcastle Inner City Bypass - Rankin Park to Jesmond, Waratah Park Masterplan, and Hunter Indoor Sports Centre (HISC).
-The following list details those projects likely to be most relevant.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 25 projects likely impacting the region.
+Key initiatives include Former Waratah Gasworks Redevelopment, Newcastle Inner City Bypass - Rankin Park to Jesmond, Waratah Park Masterplan, and Hunter Indoor Sports Centre (HISC).
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.